Coronavirus in slums: Helpers left high and dry in infection hotspots | DW | 16.04.2020

 He believes the SAMU, Brazil's public emergency medical services, don't treat patients in favelas as they would in different Sao Paulo neighborhoods.

-"We had a patient that they [the SAMU] refused to touch even though he had low oxygen levels and a 38,5 ºC-high fever," says Marcos.
+"We had a patient that they [the SAMU] refused to touch even though he had low oxygen levels and a 38.5-degree-celsius high fever [101.3 F]," says Marcos.
 "The association called us and we assisted him.
 He thanked us for saving his life."

 "If he had come the next day, he wouldn't be here anymore," says cardiologist Luiz Carlos Barbosa.